Time zones

 13 rows in set.
 Elapsed: 0.002 sec.

-Clickhouse uses system timezone info from tzdata package if it exists, and uses own builtin tzdata if it is missing in the system.
+ClickHouse uses system timezone info from tzdata package if it exists, and uses own builtin tzdata if it is missing in the system.

 cd /usr/share/zoneinfo/Canada